Andrew-Mourcos/IARRC_Testing/README.md

 # IARRC_Testing

 This project consisted of making a self driving race car to compete in an autonomous robot racing challenge (in 2017).
-We were the only high school participating this year, however we earned 2nd place, behind UW.
+We were the only high school participating this year and we earned 2nd place, behind the University of Waterloo.

 This is a very early version of our project (before we really got into it).
 The code in this repository isn't in a functional state (this was our testing repo)